sarmaier/RootedCBH_pka/datasets/xyz_files/README.md

-This folder contains optimized structures (xyz files) for the full dataset, SAMPL6, and the subset of Novartis used. "cb" indicates conjugate base and "ca" indicates conjugate acid.
+This folder contains optimized structures (xyz files) for the full dataset, SAMPL6, and the subset of Novartis used in the study. "cb" indicates conjugate base and "ca" indicates conjugate acid.
 theory:

 cb: M06-2X/6-31G(d)/SMD(water)